klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.burnFrom(account, amount [, sendParam])
 ```
-Destroys the given amount of tokens from `account`, then the amount is deducted from the caller’s allowance.
+Destroys the given number of tokens from `account`, then the amount is deducted from the caller’s allowance.

 Note that this method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.